v3ceban/nvchad-config/README.md

 while adding extra features and language support specific to my personal stack.

 The configuration can be used as is and does not require any additional setup or setup or settings.
-Some Mason packages aren't avaliable on ARM processors.
+Some Mason packages aren't avaliable on certain ARM processors and Android (Termux).
 Check `mason.lua` file for more info on how to get those.

 ## Installation

 0. [Install NeoVim](https://github.com/neovim/neovim/wiki/Installing-Neovim)
 1. [Install NvChad](https://nvchad.com/docs/quickstart/install)
 2. Run: `rm -rf ~/.config/nvim/lua/custom` to delete pregenerated config
-3. Run: `git clone https://github.com/v3ceban/nvchad-config.git ~/.config/nvim/lua/custom` to install this config
+3. Run: `git clone https://github.com/v3ceban/nvchad-config.git ~/.config/nvim/lua/custom` to install config
 4. ??????
 5. PROFIT